-Michigan is the 10th most populous and the 11th most extensive of the United States.
+Michigan is the 10th most populous and the 11th most extensive of the 50 states of the United States.
 It lies in the Great Lakes and Midwestern regions of the United States.
 The state attained statehood on January 26, 1837, becoming the 26th state to join the union.
-It has five (5) bordering states including Ohio, Wisconsin, Illinois, Indiana, Minnesota (water border).
-See the full list of states and their borders here.
-Michigan (nicknamed: Great Lake State) has 83 counties.
-The state’s capital is Lancing.
-With these facts about Michigan, let us learn more about its geography, history, economy, people etc.
+Its five bordering states are Ohio, Wisconsin, Illinois, Indiana, and Minnesota (water border).
+See the full list of the 50 states and their borders here.
+Michigan (nicknamed: Great Lakes State) has 83 counties.
+The state’s capital is Lansing.
+The abbreviation for Michigan is MI.

 7. Michigan also has the nation’s longest freshwater coastline (3,288 miles), and second-longest coastline of any U.S. state, after Alaska.